File formats that Argyll uses

 Spectral illuminant description.
 This is an ASCII text, CGATS, Argyll specific format,

-computing Fluorescent Whitening Agent compensation for
+in computing Fluorescent Whitening Agent compensation for

 reflective samples, as well as computing CIE tristimulus values from